AlecAivazis/bwl/alchemyLab.md

 ### Ebonroc

+_Abilities_

+**See Above**

-**Shadow of Ebonroc**: A debuff that heals ebonroc for 25k when hit by the boss.
-Handling this is as easy as cycling
+**Shadow of Ebonroc**: A debuff that falls on the person with highest threat and heals ebonroc for 25k when that person is hit by the boss.

+_Strategy_

+Without Flame Buffet forcing you into a tight position, this fight is largely an easier version of Firemaw.

 **Notes**

-- A little amount of shadow resist on your tanks (around 100) will reduce your chance of getting hit by it to 25%.
+- A little amount of shadow resist on your tanks (around 100) will reduce your chance of getting hit by Shadow of Ebonroc to 25%.

+### Flamegor

+_Abilities_

+**See Above**

+**Firenova**: Inflicts fire damage to nearby enemies

+_Strategy_

+This is the tranq shot boss like Magmadar in Molten Core.
+Every 10-15 seconds, Flamegor will enrage and start casting `Fire Nova` at least two hunters need to cycle tranq shots to prevent raid damage.
+Other than that, the fight is exactly like Ebonroc.